-Posted at 13:56h in Creative Pattern Making, Introductory, Pattern Making, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Using My Blocks 0 Comments
+Posted at 13:56h in Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Womens Knit Block 0 Comments

 The #PatternPuzzle was quite a hit with our Facebook fans on Saturday.
 In many ways a straightforward pattern that yields fab results.
 Use any loose-fit tee shirt pattern or alter my knit block to make this fashion-forward Twist Tee.
 If you’d like to learn my method for creating Twist Drape Patterns I have a detailed worksheet for making Jersey Twist Patterns.
 For just a few dollars you’ll get the same training you’d get if you came to the workshop in my studio.

 Firstly our #PatternInsight for this simple pattern.
 Balance is especially important in loose fit garments where they hang mostly from the shoulders.
 If you have ever had that sensation where your top or dress constantly pulls backwards and you are forever adjusting it then it is likely the balance is out.
 The simple key to this balance is the back shoulder line.
 Note in the pattern plan below that this loose fit kimono block has a back shoulder line that is higher than the front shoulder line by minimum 1cm.
 So if you are using a favourite tee shirt pattern please lay the front on the back (CF & CB together) and check your shoulder line before pattern making.

 The pattern plan below is very simple with a boat neckline and cap sleeve that runs into the side seam.
 Trace full patterns for the front and back separately in preparation for making the twist patterns.